defold/doc/docs/en/manuals/extensions.md

 : This optional folder contains any include files.

 *lib*
 : This optional folder contains any compiled libraries that the extension depends on.
-Library files should be placed in subfolders named by `platform`, or `architecure-platform`, depending on what architectures are supported by your libraries.
+Library files should be placed in subfolders named by `platform`, or `architecture-platform`, depending on what architectures are supported by your libraries.

   :[platforms](../shared/platforms.md)